-7.01 - The runner acquires the right to an unoccupied base when he/she touches it before being put out.
-The runner is entitled to the base unless he/she is put out, or forced to vacate it for another runner legally entitled to that base.

-7.02 - In advancing, a runner shall proceed to first, second, third and home base in order.
-If forced to return, the runner shall retouch all bases in reverse order, unless the ball is dead under any provision of Rule 9.07.

-7.03 - Two runners may not occupy a base; but if, while the ball is alive, two runners are touching a base, the following runner shall be out when tagged.
-The preceding runner is entitled to the base, unless a force play is involved.

-7.04 - Each runner other than the batter, may without liability to be put out, advance one base when the batter's advance without liability to be put out forces the runner to vacate his base, or when the batter hits a fair baseball that touches another runner or the umpire before such ball has been touched by or has passed a fielder, if the runner is forced to advance.

-EXCEPTION: If a fielder, after catching a fly ball, falls into a bench or stand, or falls across ropes into a crowd, or falls into a crowd when spectators are on a field, runners may advance at their own liability.

-7.05 - Each runner including the batter-runner may, without liability to be put out, advance:
+- 7.01 The runner acquires the right to an unoccupied base when he/she touches it before being put out.
+The runner is entitled to the base unless he/she is put out, or forced to vacate it for another runner legally entitled to that base. - 7.02 In advancing, a runner shall proceed to first, second, third and home base in order.
+If forced to return, the runner shall retouch all bases in reverse order, unless the ball is dead under any provision of Rule 9.07. - 7.03 Two runners may not occupy a base; but if, while the ball is alive, two runners are touching a base, the following runner shall be out when tagged.
+The preceding runner is entitled to the base, unless a force play is involved. - 7.04 Each runner other than the batter, may without liability to be put out, advance one base when: - a) The batter's advance without liability to be put out forces the runner to vacate his base, or when the batter hits a fair baseball that touches another runner or the umpire before such ball has been touched by or has passed a fielder, if the runner is forced to advance.
+EXCEPTION: If a fielder, after catching a fly ball, falls into a bench or stand, or falls across ropes into a crowd, or falls into a crowd when spectators are on a field, runners may advance at their own liability. - b) There is a balk. - 7.05 Each runner including the batter-runner may, without liability to be put out, advance: - a) To home base scoring a run, if a fair ball goes out of the playing field in flight and the runner touches all bases legally; or if a fair ball, which in the umpires judgment, would have gone out of the playing field in flight, is deflected by the act of a fielder in throwing a glove, cap, or any article of apparel. - b) Three (3) bases, if a fielder deliberately touches a fair ball with his/her cap, mask or any other part of their uniform detached from its proper place on his/her person.
+The ball is in play and the batter may advance to home plate at his/her peril. - c) Three (3) bases, if a fielder deliberately throws his/her glove and touches a fair ball.
+The ball is in play and the batter may advance to home plate at his/her peril.